vfshera/laraveldocs-vscode/assets/docs/9.x/packages.md

         );
     }

+> **Warning**
-> {note} This method only merges the first level of the configuration array.
+> This method only merges the first level of the configuration array.
 If your users partially define a multi-dimensional configuration array, the missing options will not be merged.

 <a name="routes"></a>
 ### Routes